This post may contain affiliate links. Read my disclosure policy.

 The list below may seem long-ish for an easy weeknight meal.
 However, I promise you, this chicken and rice casserole features many ingredients you likely already have in your kitchen!
 Here’s what you’ll need:

 - Chicken: Diced cooked chicken.
-Rotisserie chicken is a perfect option for this recipe!
+Leftover grocery store or homemade Air Fryer Rotisserie Chicken is a perfect option for this recipe!

 - Rice: You’ll need hearty rice like white long-grain rice or similar, uncooked.
 You can find my recommendations further down in this post.